esteil/atvfiles/trunk/README.txt

 ### 1.0.2 (???)
 February ??, 2008

 * Fix "blinking" of in-playback menu when choosing "Return to file listing."
+* Swap the positions of "resume" and "return to file listing" options on the in-playback menu, two make it two presses instead of three to return to the menu.

 ### 1.0.1 (362) January 20, 2008